Sports field with goal posts and houses in the distanceee

 Mayor responds to the Anderson Report

-David Anderson QC has published a report which examines the reviews carried out by MI5 and counter-terrorism police into the Manchester and London terror attacks.
+David Anderson QC has published a report (external website) which examines the reviews carried out by MI5 and counter-terrorism police into the Manchester and London terror attacks.

 “This is a thorough and honest review.
 I would like to thank David Anderson QC and all of those in the security and police services who have contributed to it.